steimelchrome/document-pip-explainer/explainer.md

 ## References and acknowledgements

-Many thanks to Frank Liberato, Mark Foltz, Klaus Weidner, François Beaufort, Charlie Reis, and Joe DeBlasio for their comments and contributions to this document and to the discussions that have informed it.
+Many thanks to Frank Liberato, Mark Foltz, Klaus Weidner, François Beaufort, Charlie Reis, Joe DeBlasio, Domenic Denicola, and Yiren Wang for their comments and contributions to this document and to the discussions that have informed it.